Need for Speed: Most Wanted (2005 video game): Quick Race, Challenge Series and multiplayer

 In Quick Race mode, players can enter any event they wish and use any car that they want, while opting to either make custom parameters for the event (i.e. the number of laps) or let the game create a random set of parameters.
 The number of events and cars to choose from depend on the player's progress in the game's Career mode.

 In Challenge Series mode, players take part in a successive series of events, in which completing one unlocks the next event.
 While around half of these are focused on checkpoint races, the other consist of a mixture of pursuit events akin to the Milestone events in Career Mode, with each event tasking the player to complete its goal using a specific vehicle on a specific route/from a starting position, and beginning on a certain level of heat.
 Vehicles for each event are pre-tuned, and range from various cars available in Career mode to those not accessible such as dump trucks and police cars.
 Completing specific challenges rewards the player with bonus cars for use in Career and Quick Race mode.

 Multiplayer in Most Wanted consists of online modes, which were available for the Xbox 360, Xbox, PC and PlayStation Portable editions of the game.
 Up to 4 players can participate in an online race and can race in 4 game modes including circuit, sprint, lap knockout and speed trap.
-Furthermore, there is the option to enable Performance Matching in an online race - all cars in the race are automatically upgraded to match the performance (i.e. top speed, handling, etc.) of the fastest car in that particular race.
+Furthermore, there is the option to enable Performance Matching in an online race – all cars in the race are automatically upgraded to match the performance (i.e. top speed, handling, etc.) of the fastest car in that particular race.
 As soon as the race is over, all modifications made to the cars by performance matching are removed.
-The online multiplayer lobby was shut down on August 1, 2011, though it is still possible to play the game in multiplayer, but through an unofficial modification called "Most Wanted Online".
+The online multiplayer lobby was shut down on August 1, 2011, though it is still possible to play the game in multiplayer via an unofficial modification called "Most Wanted Online".